Shaders

 Any fragment shader invocations executed as the result of rasterization of a single primitive form a primitive scope instance.

-for communication across invocations in a
+There is no specific Scope for communication across invocations in a

 primitive scope instance.